 The proportion of graduates with ‘good’ degrees

 This is the number of average UCAS points the students in the previous year’s starting cohort gained.
 It gives you an idea of how competitive the university is and how well students attending the university did in their A-levels.
 However, entry requirements and average UCAS points can differ quite dramatically.
-For example, most universities don’t accept General Studies as an A-level, however it will count towards UCAS points, while students that have more access to extra-curricular activities which offer UCAS points, such as Young Enterprise, and music and drama exams will also finish with a higher number of points.
+For example, most universities don’t accept General Studies as an A-level, however, it will count towards UCAS points, while students that have more access to extra-curricular activities which offer UCAS points, such as Young Enterprise, and music and drama exams will also finish with a higher number of points.

 These figures are useful, however in trying to understand whether a university will accept you based on your predicted A-levels.
 Some universities may set their entry standards quite low, but take on a cohort who have actually performed very well in their A-Levels; whilst some may set high standards but take on many candidates who miss out.

-Although it seems self explanatory, with a lower staff:student ratio preferable, it doesn’t actually tell you quite as much, as staff may include those who don’t teach undergrads and you might find that much of your teaching is done by PhD students who won’t be counted in this figure.
-A better measures may include class sizes and the overall size of the department which may give you an indication of the range of different module options available.
+Although it seems self-explanatory, with a lower staff:student ratio preferable, it doesn’t actually tell you quite as much, as staff may include those who don’t teach undergrads and you might find that much of your teaching is done by PhD students who won’t be counted in this figure.
+A better measure may include class sizes and the overall size of the department which may give you an indication of the range of different module options available.
 Both of these can be found in a university’s prospectus.

 Whether you think that university research is important depends on your reasons for attending university.
-If you are looking for a well-taught course where you can learn specific skills that will help you when you come to look for a job, research scores are likely to matter very little, however they are important if you are looking to stay in academia and want access to the top professors in your field.
+If you are looking for a well-taught course where you can learn specific skills that will help you when you come to look for a job, research scores are likely to matter very little, however, they are important if you are looking to stay in academia and want access to the top professors in your field.

 Teaching scores and student satisfaction

-All graduating students are asked to fill out a questionnaire regarding their experience, perhaps the best indicator of what it’s like to study at a university, however only departments with over 50% completion (which in the case of big departments can mean 100 or more respondents) are included.
+All graduating students are asked to fill out a questionnaire regarding their experience, perhaps the best indicator of what it’s like to study at a university, however, only departments with over 50% completion (which in the case of big departments can mean 100 or more respondents) are included.

-Universities follow up their graduates six month after graduation and ask what they are up to.
+Universities follow up with their graduates six months after graduation and ask what they are up to.
 It can give you an indication of how well received your university is by employers or how well the university set you up for employment whilst an undergrad, but remember that some subjects offer better employment prospects than others.